PrivateBin/PrivateBin/INSTALL.md

 **TL;DR:** Download the
 [latest release archive](https://github.com/PrivateBin/PrivateBin/releases/latest)
-and extract it in your web hosts folder were you want to install your PrivateBin instance.
+and extract it in your web hosts folder where you want to install your PrivateBin instance.
 We try to provide a safe default configuration, but advise you to check the options and adjust them as you see fit.